-French Chamber launches Smart Health platform to connect innovative French healthcare actors to Singapore
+French Chamber of Commerce launches Smart Health platform [fr]

 As Singapore seeks to build a future-ready healthcare system, French actors across a diverse range of activities are ready to build and offer a comprehensive set of solutions adapted to its needs.